geshan/geshan.github.com/posts/2022-06-12-typescript-optional-parameters.md

 John MiddleName Doe
 ```

-So in ES6 Javascript there isn’t a way to make a function parameter required, this is how JavaScript works as it is a bit too flexible.
+So in ES6 Javascript, there isn’t a way to make a function parameter required, this is how JavaScript works as it is a bit too flexible.
 That is a reason why we can use TypeScript to add types as well as make the function parameters required, let’s look at the same example with TypeScript.
 We can use [nodemon](/blog/2021/02/nodemon/) to compile and execute the script on save.
 We can also use [docker with Node.js](​​/blog/2020/11/nodejs-with-docker/) to deploy the compiled code easily.

 ## Optional parameters with TypeScript